The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 “No one,” she said.
 “That’s usually how poor people get into places where they aren’t wanted.
 We walk.”

-A low murmur passed through the gallery.
+A murmur moved through the gallery.

 “This is not a public spectacle.
 Bailiff—”